GnanaJothi-79/Quiz-Master/README.md

 - [Link](https://quiz-masster.netlify.app/)

+---

-## 🚀 Explore My Quiz Application
+# Explore My Quiz Application

 To get started with the app:

-1️⃣ Login or Sign Up (for first-time users)
+1️⃣ **Login or Sign Up** (for first-time users)
-2️⃣ Choose an option:
+2️⃣ **Choose an option:**
-  • Create a new quiz as a quiz setter
+   - Create a new quiz as a quiz setter
-  • Attend a quiz using a quiz code
+   - Attend a quiz using a quiz code
-3️⃣ Use this sample quiz code to explore: 5Y1BML
+3️⃣ **Try this sample quiz code** to explore: `5Y1BML`

-The app supports quiz creation, timed attempts, instant results, and a leaderboard experience.
+The app supports:
+- Quiz creation with multiple questions
+- Timed attempts (per-question or total quiz timer)
+- Instant results after submission
+- Leaderboard to track top performers